 Answers inquiries and obtains information for general public, customers, visitors, and other interested parties.
 Provides information regarding activities conducted at establishment or location of departments, offices and employees within organization.

 This career is part of the Business, Management and Administration cluster Administrative and Information Support pathway.

 A person in this career:

-- Operates telephone switchboard to answer, screen and forward calls, providing information, taking messages and scheduling appointments.
+- Operates telephone switchboard to answer, screen, or forward calls, providing information, taking messages, or scheduling appointments.